 Ran Reske, Resident co-founder, said: “We have been extremely impressed with the Liquidity Capital team from our very first meeting with them.
 Ron Daniel clearly understands all the ups and downs an entrepreneur goes through, as he has already experienced this journey himself.
 The fact that they have been entrepreneurs was very important to us in choosing a capital partner.
 In addition, the new approach of nondilutive capital for a fast-growing business like ours is the perfect solution and made this transaction a no-brainer for us.
 We look forward to working with Liquidity Capital as we continue to scale our business.”

 In addition to San Francisco, Resident has offices in London, New York and Tel Aviv.
-The company first launched in 2017 as the online mattress brand Nectar.
+The company was founded in 2017 by Reske, Eric Hutchinson and Craig Schmeizer as the online mattress brand Nectar.